GAIGResearch/GAIGResearch.github.io/_members/simon-lucas.md

 orcid: 0000-0002-3180-7451
 ---

-I am a full professor and Head of School of Electronic Engineering and Computer Science at Queen Mary University of London.
+I am a full professor in the School of Electronic Engineering and Computer Science at Queen Mary University of London.
+Currently with Facebook Artificial Intelligence Research (FAIR).

 I was the Founding Editor-in-Chief of the [IEEE Transactions on Computational Intelligence and AI in Games](http://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4804728), and also co-founded the [IEEE Conference on Computational Intelligence and Games](http://www.cig2017.com/), first held at the University of Essex in 2005.
 I am the [Vice President for Education](http://cis.ieee.org/education.html) of the IEEE Computational Intelligence Society; [here is my vision statement](https://scholar.google.co.uk/citations?view_op=view_citation&hl=en&user=Jz8DDVAAAAAJ&sortby=pubdate&citation_for_view=Jz8DDVAAAAAJ:2tRrZ1ZAMYUC).